infrastructure-alexson/ldap-web-manager/doc/PROJECT-ORGANIZATION-GUIDE.md

 ## Overview

-This guide provides instructions for organizing the LDAP Web Manager project board with 43 issues spanning 5 major versions (v2.1.0 through v3.1.0).
+This guide provides instructions for organizing the LDAP Web Manager project boards.

+### Project Separation

+- **Project #1** - Feature enhancements, roadmap items, new functionality (43 issues spanning v2.1.0 - v3.1.0)
+- **Project #2** - Bug fixes, defects, issues with existing functionality

+**Important**: All new bugs should be tracked on Project #2, not Project #1.

 ---